Nnouka/java_reflection_example/README.md

 We will be using maven to help resolve this dependency into our class path.

-The maven repository in this case is add like this:
+We added the maven repository in this case like this:
 ```xml
 <dependencies>
         <!-- https://mvnrepository.com/artifact/mysql/mysql-connector-java -->